 The answer, in some cases, is "yes."
 If the market index linked to your annuity goes down and you receive no or minimal index-linked return, you could lose money on your initial investment if you withdraw assets before the surrender period is up.

 "Your principal is protected only if you hold the annuity through the surrender period, which could be 10 years or longer," says Ewanich.
 "Unfortunately, many investors believe that, regardless of what happens in the market, they get all their money back with these products.
 But this is not always true."

 So what is the minimum amount you might get back?
-Index annuities may guarantee a minimum of only 1% to 3% interest each year on 87.5% of the premiums you invest,6 as defined in state insurance laws.
+According to state insurance laws, indexed annuities must guarantee a minimum of 1% to 3% interest each year on 87.5% of the premiums you invest6, depending on prevailing interest rates at the time.
 So, if you invested $100,000, you might be guaranteed from 1% to 3% a year on $87,500.

 What's more, in an effort to attract more customers, these products are offering certain riders for an additional cost.
 For example, many companies offer a guaranteed living withdrawal benefit at an average cost of nearly 1% that promises a guaranteed withdrawal amount7 for life with upside potential.
 Because of the indexed annuities' participation rates, spreads, and caps, however, upside potential is generally limited.
 Be sure to determine whether the benefits outweigh the extra cost.

 "Indexed annuities can be a challenge to understand, so be sure to do your homework," advises Gannon.
 Depending on what you are looking to address, it may be in your best interest to consider a different type of annuity or a combination of investment products.

 For example, for principal protection and market participation, you may benefit from a strategy that invests a portion of your assets in a conservative investment, such as bonds, and the remaining portion of your assets in the stock market, for upside potential.